 That’s where the “things that caught my eye” come in.
 If I had to start over, I may settle on something different.
 So explore your options with an eye towards keeping things simple to start, but having flexibility to add functions as you need them.

 Before you start selecting tools, decide what is important to you.
 For me, I need tools that have the same functions on desktop and mobile.
 I spend about equal amounts of time on both, so I want them to work together.

 “Pretty” doesn’t really matter to me.
-There are a lot of gorgeous electronic versions of a traditional paper planner (I especially like these from Boho Berry) that mimic stickers, washi tape, calendar spreads and trackers.
+There are a lot of gorgeous electronic versions of a traditional paper planner (I especially like the Abundant Living Planner) that can be used in a reading app and can be used like a paper planner, with electronic stickers, washi tape, calendar spreads and trackers.
 But it is more important to me that I can easily move things from place to place, search archives and integrate with other apps.

 I’m moderately techy, so it doesn’t bother me to extend the functionality of the systems I’m already using with Zapier or IFTTT, but you may need something that is more self-contained, even if it doesn’t do exactly everything you want.

 Compile a list of “needs” and “wants” then use that as a filter as you explore the various digital planning options.
 I’ll share why I chose the tools I’m using in case that helps you in your own decision-making process.